arya-araban/Mealy-Moore-Comparator-Verilog/README.md

 this process continues until reset is active, which signals that a new group of bits are incoming.

-The Mealy FSM looks like the following (note that for example 10 means a=1 and b=0):
+The Moore FSM looks like the following (note that for example 10 means a=1 and b=0):

 ![Mealy FSM](https://user-images.githubusercontent.com/54000044/144197742-160b17b5-878e-4d37-b8ee-a201a09c3d0a.jpg)